YounesMoukhlij/Net-Practice_42/README.md

 </p>

 * Reliability:
-TCP is a connection-oriented protocol, which means it establishes a reliable, end-to-end connection between the communicating devices.
-It ensures that data is delivered in the correct order and without any errors.
+TCP stands for **Transmission Control Protocol**.
+It is a communications standard that enables application programs and devices to exchange messages over a network.
+It is used to send packets across the internet.
 UDP is a connectionless protocol, which means it does not establish a dedicated connection.
 It simply sends data packets without any guarantee of delivery, order, or error-checking.

 * Connection Establishment: